In this article, you’ll learn what is piston ring and how it works in a piston. different types of piston rings with their functions, and more.

 The piston rings are split so that they can be expanded and slipped over the piston head and into the recessed grooves cut in the piston.
 The rings usually have butt joints, but in some heavy-duty engines, the joint may be angled, lapped, or of the sealed type.

 The outer diameter of the ring is somewhat larger than the cylinder bore and the split point is open.
 When it is installed, it is compressed thus giving it an initial tension, the joint is nearly closed.
-When in position, it pressed tightly against the cylinder wall.
+When in position, it is pressed tightly against the cylinder wall.

 Piston Ring Gap [Clearance Measurement]